Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Related: You may also check the HP OfficeJet Pro 8710 review

 The HP OfficeJet Pro 8720 is a superb little color inkjet printer.
 It features a great design that doesn’t need any annoying paper tray to catch the prints.
 And it comes with support for a wide variety of paper types and sizes.

 Related: Our reviewers recommend the HP OfficeJet Pro 9015 review

 This HP printer can reach up to 37 ISO PPM print speed if you are printing monochrome prints at a low enough quality setting.
 The page yield is pretty good too.
 However, the duplexing print speed is much lower than that, as you can expect.
 Still, it beats even the legendary Brother HL-L2350DW in terms of print speed.

-The print quality of the HP OfficeJet Pro 8720 wireless printer is actually pretty good as well.
-According to the product information section at HP.com, you can select up to 2400 x 1200 true DPI as your print resolution while printing on a photo paper.
+The HP OfficeJet Pro 8720 wireless printer’s print quality is pretty good as well.
+According to the product information section at HP.com, you can select up to 2400 x 1200 true DPI as your print resolution while printing on photo paper.
 That should be enough for most people who are just going to perform copy fax print on it.
-However, if you need more detailed and sharp looking results, go for the Epson WorkForce WF-3540 instead.
+However, if you need more detailed and sharp-looking results, go for the Epson ET-2720 instead.

-The HP OfficeJet Pro 8720 is a pretty good printer if you can find a good deal on it.
+The HP OfficeJet Pro 8720 is a good printer if you can find a good deal.
 But, if you can’t find a good deal, there are much better printers available out there at lower price brackets.

 Also why not check out: